augustocdias/bail-out/README.md

 Many libraries have their own error types and using the anyhow's `ensure` macro doesn't work because it returns an anyhow error.
 This library intends to work with any type.

+This library also provides the `assure` macro, that does the same but evaluates to a `Result` instead of returning.
+This is useful for using inside `try` blocks.

 Please check the docs for usage.

-Disclaimer: I'm not sure about the naming of some of those macros yet (expect some to change).
-Feedback is welcome for ergonomics.